Aether700/Comp371Project/Comp371Project/Readme.txt

 - Scroll down to zoom in and scroll up to zoom out
 - R to reset the camera transform and FOV
 - use keys 1 through 5 to select a model (defaults to the cube selected by 1)
+- press C to toggle movement mode for the models between translation and rotation (defaults to rotation)
-- use arrow keys to rotate the currently selected model
+- use arrow keys to rotate/move the currently selected model, the transformation applied depends on the current movement mode selected
 - press P, T and L to change the rendering primitive used to render the selected model (P = points, T= triangles, L = lines)
 -use U and J to scale up and down the selected model